 Another catalyst for the rising tide is the increasing demand by potential buyers for mix-use projects that contain hotel and real estate components.
 Large hotel brands can offer the facilities and luxury design, service that is almost becoming the norm for the buying market.

-Traditional buyers are now being overshadowed by end users and in SEA, Asians are representing the largest buying segment showing a change in lifestyle living.
+End users and in SEA now overshadows Traditional buyers.
+Asians are representing the largest buying segment showing a change in lifestyle living.
 Bangkok’s massive success story at the St Regis Residences demonstrated this, while a more recent Four Season’s development was also extremely popular.

 Big Thai hotel and hospitality groups such as Minor, Onyx and Dusit are at the front end of this new economic push and are tapping into the movement both in Thailand and overseas.
 What is clear in looking at the landscape is that rapidly escalating land prices are driving developers to embrace mixed-use projects in increasing numbers, and often add in commercial, sporting and tourism attractions as part of broader lifestyle offerings.